kalmand1057/hw-9-perfect-readme-generator/Develop/readme.md

-# Project Title!
+# Creating a Great README
   ## Description
-  The purpose of this project is describe project here
+  The purpose of this project is to help the user generate a great README to spend more time on the actual project.
   ## Table of Contents
   -Installation
   -Usage